 Primary and Secondary Text Distinguishable (Or no text required): Game separates non-essential flavour text from essential gameplay text, to ease comprehension.
 Includes games that don't have flavour text.

-Information Orientation: You don’t have to read text or symbols upside-down to play the game effectively.
+Information Orientation: You don’t have to read text, numbers or symbols upside-down to play the game effectively.

 Clear Icons: Icons are used to simply communicate and highlight important graphical elements related to gameplay.
 This assumes good contrast and generally familiar symbols.